ibank/goorm/README.md

-goorm
+project.goorm
 =========================

-goorm is an open source project for cloud based integrated development Environment developed in using various open source libraries. goorm supports C/C++ and Java as well as HTML, CSS, PHP, Javascript and other languages.
+goorm is the cloud-based Integrated Development Environment.
+It is developed in only javascript and using various open source libraries.
+It is also an open-source project. goorm supports currently C/C++ and Java as well as HTML, CSS, PHP and Javascript.
+Other languages will be supported by plugin. (future work).

+goorm is developing now and this repository provides only alpha version.

 Features
 --------